 Dragon respawns in 6 minutes

-You will want to be taking dragon as soon as you have reached level 6 and have Wriggle's Lantern.
+You will want to be taking dragon as soon as you have reached level 6 and have upgraded Machete.
 First go gank a lane, and use Infinite Duress.
 Regardless of whether you get a kill or not, help the lane push the minion wave to the enemy tower with Hunters Call and then with the help of the lane you just pushed, go do Dragon.
 Ask for help from the other lane (mid/bot, depending on which lane you just ganked) if necessary.
 Once you have your Smite back up, you and your team can safely go to Dragon.
 Make sure to place wards around the area to prevent Smite stealing, and unfortunate ganks.